nevans/d_heap/README.md

 ### Scenarios

-Each benchmark increases N exponentially, some by 10 at each step and some by &radic;<span style="text-decoration: overline">10</span>.
+Each benchmark increases N exponentially, either by √1̅0̅ or approximating (alternating between x3 and x3.333) in order to simplify keeping loop counts evenly divisible by N.

 #### push N items